dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 ##### Exploring the environment

 !!!
 Note
     The operations in this step can only be done on the command line and require cluster admin privileges in OpenShift.
+By default these are not available to anyone else than the built-in system admin.

-&#8680; Log on as the default built-in system user, no password required:
+&#8680; Log on with the built-in system admin (no password required)

     oc login -u system:admin

+&#8680; Add cluster admin privileges to the `operator` user in order to have an administrative user capable of logging into externally:

+    oadm policy add-cluster-role-to-user cluster-admin operator

+&#8680; Now log out

+    oc logout

+&#8680; ...and back in as `operator` to the `default` namespace

+    oc login -u operator -n default

 &#8680; Display all available nodes in the system